ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 </div>

 - **The leaderboard is now a skinnable element.** While it's not "fully skinnable" yet, this means you can manipulate its placement and size via the skin editor under the ruleset "HUD" layer.
-- **Add non-skinnable position indicator to multiplayer player.** Next to the leaderboard update, the position indicator has made its grand return as well!
+- **A non-skinnable position indicator has been added to multiplayer.** Next to the leaderboard update, the position indicator has made its grand return as well!
 Worry not, you can still hide it with the `Tab` key, but it will always show during breaks.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>